 The way you choose to celebrate Employee Appreciation Day is up to you.
 You can survey your employees to get an idea of what they would like to see, or you can work with your leadership team to determine the best course of action.
 Whatever you choose, the possibilities are endless.

-To get you started, we’ll show you five creative ways you can celebrate at your organization that your employees are sure to appreciate.
+To get you started, we’ll show you five creative ways you can celebrate at your organization that your employees will surely appreciate.

 1. Boost your benefits package

 One of the best ways to show employee appreciation is by offering personalized benefits.
-Offering flexible perks allows your employees to use their benefits in ways that are best for them.
+Offering flexible perks allows your employees to use their benefits in the best way for them.
 It also enables your employees to use their benefits for the items and services they care about the most, providing them with more financial value.

 If you don’t include them already, consider adding these perks to your benefits package: